iammertozcan/42piscine/README.md

 | 10 |         |         |      |      | ex10 |      |      |      |
 | 11 |         |         |      |      | ex11 |      |      |      |
 | 12 |         |         |      |      | ex12 |      |      |      |
+# Contributing
+This repository contains my personal work, but feel free to open issues or pull requests for any errors or improvement suggestions.